cawilson1/EN650.601/assignment2/module1/README.md

 sudo cp ~/cofcws.crt /etc/ssl/certs
 ```

-Have the user vm move ca.crt to its /etc/ssl/certs directory as well.
+Have the user node move ca.crt to its /etc/ssl/certs directory as well.

 ## Server setups